-The Plum Borough School District 2012-13 budget has changed since the board approved a preliminary budget last month, but cuts to elective programs and three teaching positions still are included.
+The Plum Borough School District 2012-13 budget has changed since the board last month, but cuts to elective programs and three teaching positions still are included.

 Because officials are set on not raising real estate taxes for residents, the extra expenses most likely will be covered from the district's fund balance of about $6 million.
 The current millage is 22.2 mills, and it has not increased since 2005.

 Officials had discussed taking $1.1 million from the fund balance and cutting the Family & Consumer Sciences and high school Drivers' Education programs to offset a $1.4 million.
 However, as of Tuesday, officials discussed taking $1.3 million from the fund balance to cover the additional expenses added to the budget, as well as cutting the programs.

 The board also is considering taking an additional $3 million from the fund balance to put into a capital reserve fund for school building renovations.

 Colleen Prokopik, Family and Consumer Sciences teacher at Plum High School, asked the board to reconsider cutting the electives.

 "I never heard a justification as to why the junior high program is being eliminated," she said.
 "The community has supported our program."